Full OMSSA Calendar Upcoming Workshops All Available Workshops

 We strongly recommend that participants use a headset or earphones with a built-in microphone in order to limit background noise.

-System requirements: Click here for more detailed information on system requirements from Webex.
+System requirements: Click here for more detailed information on system requirements from Zoom.

 Megan Phillips is a Registered Psychotherapist with over 18 years of experience working in multiple roles within community and social services.
 As a former Case Worker and Manager with Ontario Works, as well as a Concurrent Disorders Specialist in a community mental health program, Megan utilizes her additional award-winning experience in instructing post-secondary education to bring captivating, illustrative, relevant, and humorous educational seminars to a variety of non-profit agencies and organizations.